wilsontom/personal-webpage/content/talks.md

   <a href="Invited Talks"></a>
   Invited Talks
 </h2>

+* **Metabolomics & Biomarkers of Frailty**. *Nutrition and Frailty: Opportunities for Prevention and Treatment, MRC NRP, Virutal Meeting, November 2020*

 * **Biomarker discovery for frailty risk: linking urinary biomarkers to a frailty status**. *FRAILTY: A societal challenge in need of integrated solutions, Universidad Politecnica de Madrid, Madrid, Spain, October 2016*